Top 5 This Week

 2. Edinburgh, Scotland

-Edinburgh Castle Scotland seen from Princes Mall — the medieval fortress perched on volcanic rock dominates the city skyline
+Edinburgh Castle Scotland on its volcanic rock — the medieval fortress and its ramparts above the city

 Edinburgh Castle, Scotland — the medieval fortress atop the volcanic rock has dominated this skyline for centuries